humorbeing/yolo-coco-pascal_VOC-annotation/README.md

-# Yolo, COCO, Pascal VOC detection annotation format read and plotting
+# Yolo, COCO, Pascal-VOC format detection annotations reading and plotting

 ## Intro

+A Simple code for reading and plotting detection annotations.
+Yolo, COCO, Pascal-VOC formats are choosen.

+This example (sample) is from [u.s.-coins-dataset](https://universe.roboflow.com/atathamuscoinsdataset/u.s.-coins-dataset-a.tatham).
+The file names and the content of the annotations are untouched (original files).

 Coco:
 * `[x_min, y_min, width, height]`